ciuckc/minitalk/README.md

 # minitalk
-sending a signal with a string of chars from a client to a server, that will display and acknowledge the message sent
+sending a signal with a string of chars from a process to a another one, that will display and acknowledge the message sent